Cambodia: Body of missing British tourist found at sea | DW | 31.10.2019

-Cambodian police have announced the discovery of the body of the British backpacker who was last seen on October 23 after attending a beach-party on a Cambodian island.
-The body has been found at sea.
+Local police have said they are "almost 100 percent certain" the body belongs to British backpacker Amelia Bambridge who was last seen on October 23 after attending a beach-party on the touristic island of Koh Rong.

 Cambodian police said on Thursday they had found the body of the missing 21-year-old British woman more than 48 kilometers (30 miles) from where she is believed to have disappeared a week ago in the touristic Sihanoukville province.